K3rn3l-P/HuaweiLTE-DNSBandSel/README.md

 But what if we wanted 3 to be Main?
 Simply just add "m" Ex: m3+7.

-For the more technical:There are 3 commands usable on the console (once the script is run) netmode, signal and status.
+For the more technical:  There are 3 commands usable on the console (once the script is run) netmode, signal and status.
 Have fun!

 ## Setting Subnet and DNS Selection